New Research: Key Findings on the State of Education-Led Growth

 • Learning paths: “Can I bundle courses within learning paths that are intuitive and easy to navigate?”

 • LMS reports: “What sort of pre-built reports and visualizations do I have within the LMS?
 Are they actionable?
+Can I track progress at the individual or group level?”

-• E-commerce: “Can I sell training courses?”
+• E-commerce: “Can I sell training content?”

 • Content authoring: “Does your LMS integrate with content authoring tools for an inline experience?”